dvreeze/ocp-java-17-learning/doc/chapter05-methods.md

 * *strictfp*: used for making floating-point computations portable (out of scope here)

 The *return type* is mandatory, even if it is `void`.
-If it is not `void`, a `return` statement in the method body is required, and it must include the primitive or object to return.
-For non-`void` return types, all code paths in the method body must lead to such a `return` statement or an exception.
+If it is not `void`, a `return` statement in the method body is required, and it must include the primitive or reference to return.
+For non-`void` return types, *all code paths* in the method body must lead to such a `return` statement or an exception.

 The *method name* by convention starts with a lowercase letter, although this is not required.
 Recall from chapter 1 that each *identifier* (and therefore each method name) must obey the following requirements:
 * Identifiers can contain letters, digits, currency symbols and underscores
 * But they cannot start with a digit, and they cannot be just an underscore
 * And they cannot be *reserved words* (note that "var" is not a reserved word, but a "reserved type name")
-* And they cannot be "word" literals like true, false and null
+* And they cannot be "word" literals like `true`, `false` and `null`

 The *parameter list* has mandatory *parentheses*, that surround zero or more *comma-separated* parameters.
 Each *parameter* consists of a *type* followed by a *parameter name*.